-My name is Maggie and I’m a graduate MSc Human-Computer Interaction student at University College London (UCL) researching how accessible games can help blind and visually impaired people design theatre props.
+My name is Magda and I’m a graduate MSc Human-Computer Interaction student at University College London (UCL) researching how accessible games can help blind and visually impaired people design theatre props.
 I have background in Occupational Therapy, Psychology and Game Design and my interest in inclusion, employment, theatre, tinkering and “making” stems from my previous experience of working with blind and partially sighted (BPS) artists, designers and coders whose work and/or artistic aspirations have often gone unsupported and unnoticed.
 Thus, this research project aims to provide a platform for raising awareness on the specific issues that blind and visually impaired creatives face in relation to artistic and design-focused education and employment and to enable aspiring designers with visual impairments to work creatively with the theatre sector on improving access and inclusion.

 University College London and Extant Theatre seek Research Participants for Study on Prop Design.

 University College London and Extant Theatre seek twelve blind and/or partially sighted adults based in the UK to engage in a theatrical prop design activity; please find further information included below.
-All related queries should be directed to the main researcher Maggie at: email@example.com, phone: +44 7415659892.
+All related queries should be directed to the main researcher Magda at: firstname.lastname@example.org, phone: +44 7415659892.

 WHAT IS THE STUDY ABOUT?